 Alaska Airlines had held the Eugene flight for us!

 Alaska airlines is the greatest airline company that ever was.
 On all their flights they offer free beer and wine from the Pacific Northwest.
 As I sipped my cream porter from Portland, and Mary drank the 15 oz. of Savignon Blanc they gave her (in a big plastic cup), we conversed with the other displaced travelers boned by United Airlines.
-And as the plane landed in the fog-shrouded Eugene Airport, I was told (rumor-mill no doubt) that the reason that United Airlines had mysteriously canceled all their flights was because of another "computer glitch."
+And as the plane landed in the fog-shrouded Eugene Airport, I was told (rumor-mill no doubt) that the reason that United Airlines had mysteriously canceled all their flights was because of another "

 Ha!
 Foiled again, Skynet!
 Thanks to the good folks at Alaska airlines!